Thequenny/Medical_Imaging_Assistant/README.md

 the machine and are sent to the server configured through `QWEN_BASE_URL`.
 Review the applicable privacy requirements before sending medical data.

+## AI-assisted development

+OpenAI Codex was used to assist with code refactoring and repository maintenance.
+All AI generated changes were reviewed, tested, and validated by me.

 ## Documentation

 - [NIfTI/DICOM dataset analysis](docs/dataset_analysis.md)